-There are two (2) Independent Non-Executive directors on the Board, whereby the Independent Directors provide the check and balance and play a pivotal role in introducing objectivity to the Board's deliberations and decision-making.
-Both Independent Directors of the Company, Encik Johari Low Bin Abdullah and Encik Muhayuddin Bin Musa have served the Board for more than nine (9) years.
-The NC has assessed the independence of the Independent Directors and reported to the Board, amongst others, the Independent Directors have completed the self-assessment checklist and the NC has further discussed the impartiality based on the following criteria:-
+There are two (2) newly appointed Independent Non-Executive Directors on the Board, whereby the Independent Directors provide the check and balance and play a pivotal role in introducing objectivity to the Board's deliberations and decision-making.
+The NC has assessed the independence of the Independent Directors in accordance with the Fit and Proper Policy prior to their appointments.